palantirnet/drupal-rector/README-automated-testing.md

 ## Rector automated functional tests using Behat

+No extra tool is used to run the functional test(s).

-Behat (the Php version of Cucumber) is used to run automated tests.
+PhpUnit is used to run unit tests.

+PHPStan is used for the static analysis tests.

 This uses Linux / MacOS commands, so they need to be run from that environment.